LeonardoESousa/LeoX/Tutorial/Tutorial.md

 `pip install LeoX`

-This will install the lates released version.
+This will install the latest released version.

 To install the version with the latest commit, run: